A clinical trial to look at the safety and effectiveness of mosunetuzumab plus lenalidomide for treating follicular lymphoma

 Non-randomised stage

-- Mosunetuzumab given as increasing doses as either an infusion into the vein (for participants with relapsed/refractory FL) or as an injection under the skin (for participants with untreated FL), AND
+- Mosunetuzumab given as increasing doses as either a drip into a vein (for participants with relapsed/refractory FL) or as a drip under the skin (for participants with untreated FL), AND

 - Lenalidomide given as a tablet to take by mouth